greggman/HappyFunTimes/docs/ideas.md

 So some random ideas I'd like to explore if I have time.
 Maybe they'll trigger some ideas for you

+*   Sequences by team

+    Each team member's phone shows a symbol.
+    The symbol needed for that team is shown.
+That team member member needs to press their button If the wrong team member presses their button the team has to start over First team wins?

+    Simple example: show a hurdle race.
+Each hurdle has a symbol above it.
+Each person on a team has 1 symbol on their phone.
+For that team to advance the person with the matching symbol has to press their button to jump the hurdle.

+    Complications:

+    *   each player on each team needs a unique symbol.
+If one someone on a team quits that symbol needs to be removed.
+If a play joins in the middle they need to be added.

+    *   given a lot of player per team most team members have nothing to do

 *   Spider game

     One button.
 Players are at edge of screen.
 Shoot line across